History of the Central African Republic: 2012–2014: Civil War

 In late 2012, a coalition of old rebel groups under new name of Séléka renewed fighting.
 Two other, previously unknown groups, the Alliance for Revival and Rebuilding (A2R) and the Patriotic Convention for Saving the Country (CPSK) also joined the coalition, as well as the Chadian group FPR.

-On 27 December 2012, CAR President Francois Bozizé requested international assistance to help with the rebellion, in particular from France and the United States.
+On 27 December 2012, CAR President François Bozizé requested international assistance to help with the rebellion, in particular from France and the United States.
 French President François Hollande rejected the plea, saying that the 250 French troops stationed at Bangui M'Poko International Airport are there "in no way to intervene in the internal affairs".

 On 11 January 2013, a ceasefire agreement was signed Libreville, Gabon.
 The rebels dropped their demand for President François Bozizé to resign, but he had to appoint a new prime minister from the opposition party by 18 January 2013.
 On 13 January, Bozizé signed a decree that removed Prime Minister Faustin-Archange Touadéra from power, as part of the agreement with the rebel coalition.
-On 17 January, Nicolas Tiangaye was appointed Prime Minister.
+On 17 January, Nicolas Tiangaye was appointed prime minister.

 On 24 March 2013, rebel forces heavily attacked the capital Bangui and took control of major structures, including the presidential palace.
-Bozizé's family fled across the river to the Democratic Republic of the Congo and then to Yaounde, the capital of Cameroon where he was granted temporary refuge.
+Bozizé's family fled across the river to the Democratic Republic of the Congo and then to Yaoundé, the capital of Cameroon where he was granted temporary refuge.

 Djotodia

-Séléka leader Michel Djotodia declared himself President.
-Djotodia said that there would be a three-year transitional period and that Tiangaye would continue to serve as Prime Minister.
+Séléka leader Michel Djotodia declared himself president.
+Djotodia said that there would be a three-year transitional period and that Tiangaye would continue to serve as prime minister.
 Djotodia promptly suspended the constitution and dissolved the government, as well as the National Assembly.
-He then reappointed Tiangaye as Prime Minister on 27 March 2013.
+He then reappointed Tiangaye as prime minister on 27 March 2013.
 Top military and police officers met with Djotodia and recognized him as president on 28 March 2013.
 Catherine Samba-Panza assumed the office of interim president on 23 January 2014.

 Peacekeeping largely transitioned from the Economic Community of Central African States-led MICOPAX to the African Union-led MISCA, which was deployed in December 2013.
 In September 2014, MISCA transferred its authority to the UN-led MINUSCA while the French peacekeeping mission was known as Operation Sangaris.